BlazingDB/blazingsql/docsrc/source/engine/graph.rst

 Overview
 ========

-SQL Query to relational algrbra
+SQL Query to relational algebra
 -------------------------------

 When a user runs a query using `bc.sql(query)`, that query is sent to Apache Calcite